Galois Theory HT25, Galois groups and Galois extensions

 Relationship between the Galois group of a field extension and the Galois groups of minimal polynomials of elements of that extension

-@State two results concerning the minimal polynomial of any element of a Galois extension.
+@State three results concerning the minimal polynomial of any element of a Galois extension.

 Suppose: